kristi5491/python/README.md

-My implementations of algorithms and data structures in Python.
+My implementations of Algorithms and Data Structures in Python.

 I also have some small projects.